-Ray: 20 years, and then broadcasting and other aspects of your career prior to what’s the best piece of advice you were ever given in your leadership, and how is it impacting you today?
+Ray: 20 years, and then broadcasting and other aspects of your career prior, too.
+What’s the best piece of advice you were ever given in your leadership, and how is it impacting you today?
 As a leader?

-Wynn: Yeah, I think the best piece of advice probably was listen, right, which is pretty standard advice.
-But I found that that in terms of my leadership style is very much collaborative.
-And so I will typically ask more questions to ﬁnd out answers, which probably doesn’t surprise anybody given my I mean, I, that’s, I professionally cut my teeth on asking questions, right?
+Wynn: Yeah, I think the best piece of advice probably was listen, right?
+Which is pretty standard advice.
+But I found that in terms of my leadership style is very much collaborative.
+And so I will typically ask more questions to find out answers, which probably doesn’t surprise anybody given I mean, I professionally cut my teeth on asking questions, right?
 So rarely will I make a unilateral decision, like as a leader, let’s go.
 I mean, sometimes you have to do that, right.
-But generally speaking, I’m going to, I’m going to try to pull the people in who have the insight and experience and are impacted in some cases by the decision and ask them other opinion, people support what they helped create, and then perhaps that’s the best piece of advice I’ve ever gotten, as a young leader, people support, what they helped create, and that ﬁts with my personality and my leadership style.
-And I just think that has that has produced a lot of fruit over the years.
+But generally speaking, I’m going to try to pull the people in who have the insight and experience and are impacted in some cases by the decision and ask them other opinion, people support what they helped create, and then perhaps that’s the best piece of advice I’ve ever gotten, as a young leader.
+People support what they helped create.
+And that fits with my personality and my leadership style.
+And I just think that has produced a lot of fruit over the years.

 Ray: That’s good stuff.
 So people support what they helped create.
 I think if you’re taking notes on the interview today, that would be a great nugget right there.
 And so in kind of in a similar vein as the best advice you ever received, what’s as you look back over the course of your career, what’s the biggest mistake that you can recall making and what you learn from it?

 Wynn: Yeah, so I think that I’m probably still making it from time to time, right.
 I think that I can draw conclusions pretty quickly and come to my opinion of what I think is happening, and then act on that, and I’m better at it, right.
-So I don’t get burned probably as much as I used to, but I don’t know many times it I draw the wrong conclusion and then act on wrong information.
-And then I have to go back and sort of clean up the mess and apologize and right and so I think that that is probably the biggest mistake overly more covertly, I think it is not being bold, when bold, would probably work accept it feels like that’s too big of a risk.
-Now, if he asked my staff members, they’re like, holy cow.
+So I don’t get burned probably as much as I used to, but I don’t know how many times it I draw the wrong conclusion and then act on wrong information.
+And then I have to go back and sort of clean up the mess and apologize.
+And so I think that that is probably the biggest mistake overtly more covertly.
+I think it is not being bold; when bold, would probably work accept it feels like that’s too big of a risk.
+Now, if you asked my staff members, they’re like, holy cow.
 I mean, that’s, I mean we are bold, all the time and you want to get bolder.
-But I just I think that probably there’s some there’s some opportunities that have passed because I wasn’t willing to take the risk.
+But I just I think that probably there’s some opportunities that have passed because I wasn’t willing to take the risk.

 Ray: I think I see a parallel there back to the collaboration, but also asking a lot of questions and listening and I think those two things go hand in hand.
 What are your thoughts on that Adam?

-Adam: I also hear some humility in there, because I think a lot of leaders in business want to quickly use their experience and their knowledge and know how to assess the situation and act on their opinion, and just consequences to be damned.
-I’m the decision maker, I’m making the decision, it takes some humility to to say out loud that we need to work on that, you know, get more information, not knee jerk react, so much form a better opinion on more information, and not just run sort of full phase into a brick wall when you keep running into the brick wall and get the same conclusion.
+Adam: I also hear some humility in there, because I think a lot of leaders in business want to quickly use their experience and their knowledge and know how to assess the situation and act on their opinion, and just consequences be damned.
+I’m the decision maker, I’m making the decision, it takes some humility to say out loud that we need to work on that.
+You know, get more information.
+Not knee jerk react, so much form a better opinion on more information, and not just run sort of full face into a brick wall when you keep running into the brick wall and get the same conclusion.
 So I hear some humility in there too.

-Ray: Yeah, Wynn a big part of our audience here at bottom line faith, or these are business owners, presidents, CEOs, high capacity executives, people who are hiring, you know, for their companies and their organizations, and those sorts of things.
-So you’ve been in your role about 20 years now, you said as CEO, what have you seen?
-This is kind of going to be a question it’s going to lead into another question.
-Okay, what have you seen that’s changed in the character in the decision making the experiences the mindset of today’s college students versus when you ﬁrst started 20 years ago?
+Ray: Yeah, Wynn, a big part of our audience here at Bottom Line Faith, these are business owners, presidents, CEOs, high-capacity executives, people who are hiring, you know, for their companies and their organizations, and those sorts of things.
+So you’ve been in your role about 20 years now, you said as CEO.
+What have you seen?
+This is kind of going to be a question it’s going to lead into another question, okay?
+What have you seen that’s changed in the character in the decision-making experiences, the mindset of today’s college students versus when you first started 20 years ago?
 What’s different?

 Wynn: Yeah, a few things.
 I think that the biggest thing that I see most routinely is that college graduates coming out today.
 Now, this is a gross generalization, right?
-Right.
-College students coming out today, versus coming out 20 years ago today, I can go to one of them and say, here’s a problem, ﬁgure it out and come back to me if you have any questions.
+College students coming out today, versus coming out 20 years ago today, I can go to one of them and say, here’s a problem, figure it out and come back to me if you have any questions.
 Great.
-I’m here but you ﬁgure it out and they’re sort of, like, what’s my next step?
-I’m like, I don’t know what your next step is that what’s why you have a college degree, right?
-Go ﬁgure it out.
+I’m here but you figure it out and they’re sort of like what’s my next step?
+I’m like, I don’t know what your next step is; that’s why you have a college degree, right?
+Go figure it out.
 And it’s hard for them.
 Because in my assessment is they’ve been programmed their whole life, right, in terms of much more than you and I probably were growing up and Adam growing up.

 Ray: So I’ve heard it described that perhaps we’re seeing a downgrading a little bit of critical thinking and problem solving skills.
-I was talking recently to a researcher I was talking about, they’re seeing measurable differences, and he kind of laid it out this way.
-So think about how answers are found today to question is you type it into the, the, the bar on your search engine, and you get your answer, you know, used to, you’d get the encyclopedias out and you go to the library, and you have multiple sources, but now it’s hey, what’s the ﬁrst two answers on your Google page?
+I was talking recently to a researcher.
+I was talking about they’re seeing measurable differences, and he kind of laid it out this way.
+So think about how answers are found today to question is you type it into the bar on your search engine, and you get your answer.
+You know, used to, you’d get the encyclopedias out and you go to the library, and you have multiple sources, but now it’s hey, what’s the first two answers on your Google page?
 Right?
 And I think that’s what I’m hearing you kind of lay out is that some of that has been lost through technology, perhaps?